bjornwallner/ML_medbioinfo/README.md

 * Git clone the excerises for the deep learning here: https://github.com/DeepLearningDTU/02456-deep-learning, and make sure that you can open the notebooks.

 ### Machine Learning Introduction
-We will use the [scikit-learn](http://scikit-learn.org/stable/index.html) to do machine learning in Python.
+We will use the [scikit-learn](http://scikit-learn.org/stable/index.html) module to do machine learning in Python.
 It is built on NumPy, SciPy, and matplotlib and is fairly easy to use and it contains all the basic functions to do regular supervised and unsupervised learning.
 It contains a Neural network module as well, but it is fairly limited, so for neural nets we will use [Tensorflow](tensorflow.org) and the [Keras](keras.io) API

 * Use a Jupyter notebook to do the first two tutorials on  [scikit-learn](http://scikit-learn.org/stable/tutorial/).
 Focusing on the key concepts outlined below.
 The goal with this exercise is: